-Find an auditor and book the audit.
+First find an auditor and book the audit.
 A list of auditors is available on the ORCV Web site and the ORCV Yearbook.
-Booking the audit gives you a deadline, ideally well before the race.
 Nothing is more stressful, for everyone involved than a late audit.
 Respect people's time; give them at least 1 week's notice.